Alpine Motel Apartments fire: Investigation

 Hours after the fire, Mier said that the building was up to code: "We have the fire inspection people come out and test the fire alarm systems, we have code enforcement come and go through the buildings.
 We do everything we can to make sure everyone is safe".
 Orozco had lived a private life up to the time of the fire, and he never spoke to the media about the incident, although his attorney said, "On a personal level, he's taking it pretty hard".
 The Nevada state fire marshal launched an investigation into possible code violations at the building, probing each room.
 A criminal investigation by the Las Vegas Metropolitan Police Department was also underway, and Orozco hired an attorney to defend him against any potential charges.

 In the days after the incident, inspectors initially found 42 fire code violations.
 An engineer with the National Fire Protection Association was present during the inspection and considered the list of violations to be among the worst in his career, saying it was fortunate that only six people died.
 An inspection report was released on January 7, 2020, citing the building for 16 fire code violations.
 One week later, investigators seized a computer and paperwork from the manager's office, as well as other items from the apartment of the maintenance man who died.
 Criminal investigators also seized a cellphone belonging to Orozco.
 His attorney objected to the seizure, but was denied by a judge who found it to be an appropriate measure during the investigation.

+For its investigative coverage of the fire and its effects, the Las Vegas Review-Journal would go on to win numerous awards, from organizations such as the Society of Professional Journalists and the Nevada Press Association.